PavanRangani/docs/docs/prd/investments-views/portfolio-ips.md

         - I. Associate
     - IPS Data fields
         - Draft
-            - If the IPS is DRAFT, the IPS date will be listed in the Draft column.
+            - If the IPS is DRAFT, shows `✔` icon otherwise shows `-`.
         - IPS Date
-            - IF the IPS is Final, the IPS date will be shown in the IPS date column.
+            - Shows current or draft IPS date.
+            - If IPS date is overdue, shows it in red.
+        - Portfolio Status
+            - Shows portfolio status of the entity.
+            - Pull portfolio status from the Investment Workspace page.
+            - If Portfolio is not setup yet, shows `-`.
+        - Type
-        - Type: Its value is either Percent or Dollar.
+            - Its value is either `Percent` or `Dollar`.
         - Liquidity
+            - Shows `Strategic Targets` of the Liquidity
+        - Bands - Liquidity Range
+            - Lower Bound
+                - Shows min value of the range of the Liquidity Preservation assets
+                - For percent type, shows % value.
+            - Upper Bound
+                - Shows max value of the range of the Liquidity Preservation assets
+                - For percent type, shows % value.
         - Stability
+            - Shows `Strategic Targets` of the Stability
+        - Bands - Stability Range
+            - Lower Bound
+                - Shows min value of the range of the Stability Preservation assets
+                - For percent type, shows % value.
+            - Upper Bound
+                - Shows max value of the range of the Stability Preservation assets
+                - For percent type, shows % value.
         - Diversification
+            - Shows `Strategic Targets` of the Stability
+        - Bands - Diversification Range
+            - Lower Bound
+                - Shows min value of the range of the Diversification Preservation assets
+                - For percent type, shows % value.
+            - Upper Bound
+                - Shows max value of the range of the Diversification Preservation assets
+                - For percent type, shows % value.
         - Total Preservation
+            - Shows `Strategic Targets` of the `Total Preservation` Preservation assets
+        - Bands - Preservation Range
+            - Lower Bound
+                - Shows min value of the range of the `Total Preservation` Preservation assets
+                - For percent type, shows % value.
+            - Upper Bound
+                - Shows max value of the range of the `Total Preservation` Preservation assets
+                - For percent type, shows % value.
         - Growth: It's percentage column and Decimal values appear.
         - Growth Illiquid: It's percentage column and Decimal values appear.
+            - Shows `Strategic Targets` of the Growth Illiquid
+        - Bands - Appreciation Range
+            - Lower Bound
+                - Shows min value of the range of the `Total Appreciation` Appreciation assets
+                - For percent type, shows % value.
+            - Upper Bound
+                - Shows max value of the range of the `Total Appreciation` Appreciation assets
+                - For percent type, shows % value.
-        - When the `IPS Type` is `Percent`, `Liquidity, Stability, Diversification, Total Preservation` is a Percentage column and decimal values ​​appear.
+        - When the `IPS Type` is `Percent`, shows `%` in all IPS related column and decimal values ​​appear.
-        - When the `IPS Type` is `Dollar`, `Liquidity, Stability, Diversification, Total Preservation` is a Amount column and decimal values doesn't ​​appear.
+        - When the `IPS Type` is `Dollar`, shows `Amount` in all IPS related column and decimal values doesn't ​​appear.
         - If the `IPS date` is more than 1-year old from the current date, IPS date shown in the red colour.
+- Range is applicable for IPS whose date is greater than or equal to `01/01/2023`.
+So another entity which has no date range in the Account value table, show `-` in the Lower and Upper bound column for that entity.
 - Sort order
     - Records are sorted under each family in order of entity type - individual, joint, partnership, foundation, estate, trust.
 Under each entity type, records are sorted alphabetically.
 - On mouse hover, shows hover effect.
 On click of row, opens the IPS page of that legal entity in the same tab.